pettersilie/NoMansSkyCooking/doc/operations.md

 ## Operational Notes

-- product keys are canonical German names from the dataset
+- product keys are canonical German names from the persisted datasets
 - display names are localized at runtime
-- the backend formats display prices with German-style decimal formatting
+- cooking prices are formatted with German-style decimal formatting by the backend
-- the graph is rebuilt server-side for each selected root product
+- both graph types are rebuilt server-side for each selected root product
-- adding categories or recipes from the UI immediately mutates `data/recipes.json`
+- adding cooking categories or cooking recipes from the UI immediately mutates `data/recipes.json`
+- refinery data is currently browsed from `data/refinery-recipes.json` but not edited from the UI